-Why these are important
+Why these are important- what about the accommodation work?

 We recognise that we need to continue to make smarter use of our resources, looking at different ways of delivering services, embracing technology and working with partners and our communities to deliver financially sustainable services for the long term.
 In this way we can maximise our contribution to achieving our well-being objectives and improving well-being for our citizens while achieving those planned savings.